The propaganda model–Pressures to ‘filter’ the news

 - Money clearly finances more glitz, entertainment, and if that’s what brings more eyeballs for the media outlets to attract advertisers … rather than more staff, reporters, etc.

-- Cross-advertising (Fox is the worst offender)–cross-advertising is when the media outlet runs ads for other shows or programming from the same outlet or another company owned by the same outlet.
-Fox news local affiliates often run ‘news’ stories about Fox prime time TV series
+- Cross-advertising (Fox and CNN are the worst offenders)–cross-advertising is when the media outlet runs ads for other shows or programming from the same outlet or another company owned by the same outlet.
+Fox news local affiliates often run ‘news’ stories about Fox prime time TV series.
+Both direct traffic to their higher-profit TV programming.

 - Gulf and Western pulled its advertising from public TV because of one show that was screened that it didn’t like); Chrysler has tried to pressure networks by insisting on reviewing programming before it would pay for advertising